didadadida93/arief-rohman-betest/README.md

 - clone this repo
 - run `npm install` to install dependencies
 - copy `.env.example` file into `.env` file and provide the value with your setup
-- run `npm run dev` to run the server
+- run `npm start` to run the server

 ## Authentication
 ```